European Union Intelligence and Situation Centre: Organisation

 The total number of EU INTCEN staff in 2012 and 2013 was close to 70.

 Single Intelligence Analysis Capacity

-Since 2007, the EU INTCEN is part of the Single Intelligence Analysis Capacity (SIAC), which combines civilian intelligence (EU INTCEN) and military intelligence (EUMS Intelligence Directorate).
+Since 2007, the EU INTCEN has been part of the Single Intelligence Analysis Capacity (SIAC), which combines civilian intelligence (EU INTCEN) and military intelligence (EUMS Intelligence Directorate).
 In the framework of the SIAC, both civilian and military contributions are used to produce all-source intelligence assessments.

 The EU INTCEN and the EUMS Intelligence Directorate are the main clients of the European Union Satellite Centre, which provides satellite imagery and analysis.